macoopman/Learning/Notes/Languages/java.md

 ```
 ### Maven Coordinate
 **GroupId:**
-	Unqiue identifier amongs and organization or a project.
+	Unqiue identifier among and organization or a project.

 **ArtifactId**
 	Name of the project